tBaxter/tango-articles/README.md

 ##Installation:

     pip install tango-articles

 or

     pip install git+https://github.com/tBaxter/tango-articles.git

 ## Usage:
 Add 'articles' and 'tango_shared' to your installed apps, then run syncdb or migrate.

-tango_shared will be installed for you.
+tango_shared and [bindings for Twitter](https://github.com/sixohsix/twitter) will be installed for you.